How often do you prioritize self-care? What methods work best for you?

 - How do you find peace when you feel anxious?

-Find Anxiety Treatment & Mental Health Support at Clear Recovery Center
+Find Anxiety Treatment & Mental Health Support at Clear Behavioral Health

 If you prioritize time each day, journaling can have a tremendous impact on your mental health.
 A self-care journal is a great start on a journey to improve mental health and well-being, but it should not be used as an alternative to therapy.

 When used in conjunction with therapy, many individuals find clarity and relief in using journal prompts for mental health issues.
-At Clear Recovery Center, our virtual intensive outpatient program (IOP) offers an anxiety treatment program via secure video conferencing.
+At Clear Behavioral Health, our virtual intensive outpatient program (IOP) offers an anxiety treatment program via secure video conferencing.
 Contact us for more information.